-TEC encourages open debate when inviting external speakers to visit our study centres, giving talks and running workshops on a range of issues.
-The College will impose minimal restrictions on events and activities that students and staff wish to run at the College, including the invitation for guest speakers to appear.
-The following conditions will be required:
+TEC encourages open debate when external speakers visit TEC study centres, to give talks and to run workshops on a range of issues.
+TEC will impose minimal restrictions on events and activities that students and staff wish to run at the TEC, including the invitation for guest speakers to appear.
+The following conditions are required:

-- Any event involving external speakers that stakeholders wish to hold, will be reviewed and approved by the Academic Board, which reports to the BoG. - All external speakers will be subject to Safeguarding and Prevent checks before being permitted to participate in events or activities at the College.
+- Any event involving external speakers that stakeholders wish to hold, will be reviewed and approved by the Academic Board, which reports to the Board of Governors. - All external speakers will be subject to Safeguarding and Prevent checks before being permitted to participate in events or activities at the TEC.